kul-sudo/eportal/README.md

 ![image](https://github.com/kul-sudo/eportal/assets/95244851/c3791374-d301-487d-9f3b-40d410e23026)

 ## What is eportal?
-`e` in `eportal` stands for `evolution`, so eportal is a configurable evolution portal where you can create your own worlds.
+`e` in `eportal` stands for `evolution`, so eportal is an evolution portal where you can create your own configurable worlds.

 ## Plants
 Plants (the green triangles) spawn in different places and eventually die.
 They're food for the bodies.